-The American Psychological Association accredited program at the University of San Francisco-CAPS provides doctoral internship training in Health Service Psychology (HSP) within a university counseling center context.
-Best described as a practitioner model, an emphasis is placed upon grounding clinical practice in theory and research and the development of mentoring relationships with supervising psychologists.
+The American Psychological Association–accredited program at the University of San Francisco Counseling & Psychological Services (CAPS) provides doctoral internship training in Health Service Psychology (HSP) within a university counseling center context.
+Best described as a practitioner model, an emphasis is placed on grounding clinical practice in theory and research and the development of mentoring relationships with supervising psychologists.

-USF Counseling and Psychological Services (CAPS) has a strong commitment to training that includes participation of all staff.
-The training program is cumulative and sequential, supporting and enhancing knowledge and skills that interns possess while also providing didactic and experiential opportunities that facilitate development as a generalist in health service psychology.
-CAPS is consistent with USF’s Core Value of having a commitment to the “full, integral development of each person,” by providing a training program that facilitates the development of ethical, competent psychologists who can function independently and make positive contributions to the profession.
+USF CAPS has a strong commitment to training that includes participation of all staff.
+The training program is cumulative and sequential, supporting and enhancing knowledge and skills that interns possess while also providing didactic and experiential opportunities that facilitate development as a generalist in Health Service Psychology.
+CAPS is consistent with USF’s core value of having a commitment to the “full, integral development of each person” by providing a training program that facilitates the development of ethical, competent psychologists who can function independently and make positive contributions to the profession.

-CAPS is committed to a brief, time-limited therapy approach to clinical practice that is grounded in evidence based treatment.
-We believe that the important aspects of training in brief therapy include: 1) an attitudinal shift on the part of the therapist, to see brief therapy as efficacious and oftentimes considered as the treatment of choice; 2) an exposure to a multiplicity of therapeutic frames and methods, with a focus on adapting them to brief work; 3) an insistence, to the extent possible, that therapeutic frame and method be fitted to the client rather than the reverse; 4) an integration of a multicultural perspective into both case formulation and an interactive approach to the client; and 5) an emphasis on continual practice in defining a focus with the client, and in orienting the therapy to that focus and its associated therapeutic goals.
+CAPS is committed to a brief, time-limited therapy approach to clinical practice that is grounded in evidence-based treatment.
+We believe that the important aspects of training in brief therapy include: 1) an attitudinal shift on the part of the therapist to see brief therapy as efficacious and oftentimes the treatment of choice; 2) an exposure to a multiplicity of therapeutic frames and methods, with a focus on adapting them to brief work; 3) an insistence, to the extent possible, that therapeutic frame and method be fitted to the client rather than the reverse; 4) an integration of a multicultural perspective into both the case formulation and an interactive approach to the client; and 5) an emphasis on continual practice in defining a focus with the client and in orienting the therapy to that focus and its associated therapeutic goals.

 Also in line with our sponsor institution’s “belief in and commitment to a diversity of perspectives,” our training in brief therapy is based on an integrationist approach.
-Our approach incorporates various theoretical models and interventions, while keeping in mind individual, cultural, and societal considerations.
+Our approach incorporates various theoretical models and interventions while keeping in mind individual, cultural, and societal considerations.
 These ideal characteristics of a multicultural, integrationist approach to brief therapy are not simply actualized in some absolute fashion, even by experienced staff members.
 Rather, they represent orienting considerations that inform our work and training in an ongoing fashion.
-We see training as a process where we share our struggles and questions, our successes and failures, as a group.
-In the end, we are committed to assisting interns in developing their own perspectives toward brief therapy and moving closer to the integration of evidence based frameworks and methods.
+We see training as a process in which we share our struggles and questions, our successes and failures, as a group.
+In the end, we are committed to assisting interns in developing their own perspectives toward brief therapy and moving closer to the integration of evidence-based frameworks and methods.

 b.
 Individual and Cultural Diversity